 Mark Van Allen – Facility & Reservations

 The Vision Team is the leadership team of Monroe Community Church.
-It is comprised of our pastor and six members of MCC: Marlin Baker, Pam Cook, Miranda Gardner, Dave Wiersum, Mark Van Allen, Kristine Van Noord.
+It is comprised of our pastor and six members of MCC: Julie Louwerse, Pam Cook, John Smilde, Dave Wiersum, Mark Van Allen, Kristine Van Noord.